 Before diving in, its worth noting that 63 (45%) of the tools are less than 3 years old!
+Update - the new version of this list contains many newer tools, meaning that 101, or nearly 60%, are less than 3 years old!
 This explosion in new tools can especially be seen in the "virtual events" and "other platforms" categories.

 👉 If you're more of a spreadsheet person, you can find all of the above tools in an Airtable here.

 These community platforms tend to form the digital backbone of most communities, from social groups on Facebook and LinkedIn, to forums such as Vanilla and Discourse, and chat-based platforms like Slack or Discord.

 Tools in this category primarily use threaded, forum style conversations with topics.
 This is the most sizable category, with both a large number of older, more traditional forum tools (vBulletin, Higher Logic, nodeBB), and many very new entrants (Playgroup, Tribe, Circle, etc).

 - Circle, Comradery, Playgroup - Slack-style approaches to forum software

 - Discourse, Flarum, Vanilla - modern takes on the classic forums

 - Insided, Zendesk Gather - specialization of forum software.
 Insided is forums for customer success, and Zendesk Gather is forums for customer support